Fortified position of Liège: Background

 When Belgium gained its independence from the Netherlands in 1830, it inherited four lines of Napoleonic forts called the Wellington Barrier that the state could not and did not want to maintain.
 The forts faced France, a nation that Belgium had fought alongside for its independence.
 The dismantling of the Wellington Barrier forts began in 1839, but after the Revolutions of 1848 and the establishment of the Second French Empire in 1851, Belgium faced the possibility of invasion by France.
 Belgian leaders sought a new defensive strategy and struggled with popular anti-military sentiment or opposing commercial interests regarding existing forts, but settled by 1859 on a plan championed by Belgian general Pierre Emmanuel Félix Chazal.
 Beginning in 1847, Chazal called for Antwerp to be fortified and expanded into the National Redoubt as a fallback stronghold for the Belgian Army.
 The task of constructing the National Redoubt was given to a protégé of Chazal, Captain Henri Alexis Brialmont.
 Brialmont completed the National Redoubt in 1868, but technological advancements in artillery and another change in the geopolitical landscape of Europe again rendered Belgium's defensive strategy inadequate.

 The Franco-Prussian War of 1870–71 had enormous geopolitical consequences for Belgium.
 A now-united Germany in the German Empire had annexed Alsace-Lorraine from France and thus ensured another war between the two nations.
 The new path for French or German soldiers into each other's nations was through the lightly defended Meuse river valley – through lightly defended southern Belgium and the unfortified French border.
 According to Chazal's doctrine, the forts of the Meuse were to be the fulcrum and crossing points for the army at Antwerp.
-At that moment, those fortresses numbered two: the citadels of Liège and Namur, which together controlled 18 out of 26 crossing over the Meuse.
+At that moment, those fortresses numbered two: the citadels of Liège and Namur, which together controlled 18 out of 26 crossings over the Meuse.
 Within Liège alone were seventeen roads with twelve bridges over the Meuse and three train stations linking seven rail lines.
 The heights near the city commanded not only the nearby Herve and Hesbaye plains, but a 16 km gap between Liège and the Dutch border.
 For over a decade following the Franco-Prussian War, several Belgian Ministers of War and even Otto von Bismarck urged the fortification of the Meuse.
 In 1882, Prime Minister Walthère Frère-Orban finally commissioned draft plans for fortresses to be built at Liège and Namur, and the strategically important crossings at Visé and Huy.

 Brialmont was tasked with those drafts, but again political debate slowed the militarization of the Meuse until 31 December 1886, when Brialmont was invited to conduct another study.
 He finished and presented his report on 15 January 1887, calling for a system of military installations around Liège and Namur similar to the one he built around Antwerp.
 His plans were approved on 1 February 1887, but political squabbling delayed the passing of a budget for Brialmont until June 1887.